 I’ve read (and loved) Quiet before, but here on the cusp of the holiday season—for my own survival’s sake—I’m making myself revisit a concept I learned of from Cain: emotional labor.

 In the podcast, Cain explains that introverts can be extremely, genuinely social—even for long periods of time—and enjoy being so.
-But for true introverts, putting on this extroverted front over a period of days or weeks is exhausting.
+But for true introverts, consistently engaging in all this extroverting (the verb) over a period of days or weeks is exhausting.

 This phenomenon has a name: it’s called “emotional labor,” and it’s what you experience any time you project (or, to put it not-so-nicely, fake) an emotion or attitude that doesn’t come easily.